Quasar® – Native Cloud File QC

 Security & Latency

-One of biggest worry for content processing on Cloud is the content security.
-Along with it, the content latency is also an important consideration.
-Following capabilities are available in Quasar® to address these:
+One of the biggest concerns for content QC on Cloud is the content security.
+Along with that, the content latency is also an important consideration.
+Following capabilities are available in Quasar® to address these issues:

 - Pre-authenticated URL